spencerthayer/TorchNoteJS/README.md

 The integrity and stability of leading anonymous VPN software changes frequently so it is best to do your research on [which VPN to choose](http://torrentfreak.com/which-vpn-services-take-your-anonymity-seriously-2014-edition-140315/).

 Unlike a VPN Tor does not protect all of your computer's Internet traffic when you run it only THOSE applications that are properly configured to send their Internet traffic through Tor.
-Before using Tor please read up on [how to properlly use the service](https://torproject.org/about/overview.html.en).
+Before using Tor please read up on [how to properly use the service](https://torproject.org/about/overview.html.en).

 ####Operating System
-All operating systems are prone to interception, howeever [Tails OS](https://tails.boum.org) is the only OS designed specificly to adddress this problem.
+All operating systems are prone to interception, however [Tails OS](https://tails.boum.org) is the only OS designed specifically to address this problem.

 Tails is a live operating system, that you can start on almost any computer from a DVD, USB stick, or SD card.
 It aims at preserving your privacy and anonymity, and helps you to:
  - use the Internet anonymously and circumvent censorship